mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 is marshalled here before being conveyed back to the Confederation.
-The University of Avebury is co-located with the Lubb, providing a mix of academic instruction and practical training as well as conducting cutting- edge research.
+The University of Avebury is co-located with the Lubb, providing a mix of academic instruction and practical training as well as conducting cutting-edge research.
 The university owns several exploration vessels and in addition handles almost all scientific work arising from missions launched out of the Enclave.